samvrny/samuel-varney-portfolio/README.md

 # Samuel Varney Coding Portfolio

 ## Description
 This application is a portfolio written to showcase my skill as a developer.
-This portfolio is a react application because I really enjoy working with react!

 ## Application
 You can visit the deployed portfolio application here: [My Portfolio](https://samvrny.github.io/samuel-varney-portfolio/)